timmparsons/PDFcreate/README.md

-App that links to REST API to download images, allows text to be added over the top and then converted to .PDF.
-(Work in Progess)
-#PDF
+This app uses Azure to store images, show them in the broswer, add information that can be found in the dropdowns and then converts the image to a PDF.

+Tech used:
+- HTML
+- CSS
+- JavaScript
+- jsPDF
+- html2canvas
+- Microsoft Azure

+Next stage is using images stored in Azure blob, looping through them dynamically and updating the dropdowns and images.